oglinuk/original-sbh/README.md

 #### n(0 < n < infinity) rotation(s) ->
 #### n(0 < n < infinity) amount of potential hashs ->
 #### store in a password manager if needed

+# How to use

+1. ```python run.py``` (windows) or ```python3 run.py``` (linux)
+2. enter a plain text - it is important to note that capitalization produces a different hash
+3. enter a number of [caesar ciphers](https://en.wikipedia.org/wiki/Caesar_cipher) that you want to apply
+4. enter a number for the rotation applied to each character of the plain text
+5. store the hash in a [password manager](https://www.lastpass.com/) or remember the cipher number and rotation pattern

+## Example

+Plain text: steam
+N of Ciphers: 5
+Rotation 1: 2
+Rotation 2: 3
+Rotation 3: 5
+Rotation 4: 7
+Rotation 5: 11
+SaltBaeHash: 311dac1512a811e898a950bf4a478c383b1227775d948dc33130659d785f7a99

 # Installation